SarahkhIT/CVProject/README.md

 | Plastic | 4 | ~0.55 | Strong despite few samples |
 | General trash | 2–5 | ~0.02 | Fails hard — too few examples to learn from |
 | Plastic bag | 2–5 | ~0.02 | Same story — mostly missed (false negatives) |

+*(Table shows the classes with the most representative results out of the 9 classes in the trained snapshot.)*

 **Takeaway:** this isn't classic overfitting (train loss down, val loss up) — it's underfitting driven by class imbalance.
 With only 113 training images spread across 9 classes, well-represented classes like Glass learned real patterns, while minority classes simply didn't have enough examples.
 More (and more varied) labeled data for the weak classes is the fix, not a different architecture.